angudaz/funscripts-furry/README.md

 Discord: hs0j#5084

 If you'd like to edit these or make some your own, I suggest using [OpenFunscripter](https://github.com/OpenFunscripter/OFS).
 I learned how to use it in the matter of minutes.
+All the projects I make using OpenFunscripter will be put in the projects folder.
 Dont really care if you credit me or not since I made these with the soul purpose of wanting to.
 There was barely any that existed and the only site that had them went offline.
+Dont know who the one dude was that made them, but all his scripts are now gone.

 # Current Scripts
 Airlock 1080p - Should work with other versions of the video, but this